halcyondream/halcyondream.github.io/_posts/2026-07-27-ai-book-code.md

 >
 > In general, we recommend using `instructions` instead of `system_prompt` unless you have a specific reason to use `system_prompt`.

-For now, let's run with the assumption that we should use *instructions* and not system prompts.
+For now, let's run with the assumption that we should use *instructions* and not assume that the `system_prompt` will behave as it did in other frameworks.

 Unlike in the other solution, we actually implemented the tool, instead of just describing it.
 As a convenience, we implemented it in such a way that prints when it is invoked.